‘Southeast Asia has the talents to make it a global AI hub’: Skymind Founder Shawn Tan

 Skymind has identified three startups through the Skymind Launchpad programme.
 We saw great talents from Singapore, China, Japan and Australia and what’s interesting is they are all ready to move and incubate their startups in Malaysia.

-With the programmes that we are currently conducting, we hope to see more locals in the region benefitting from the foreign experts we are bringing in.
+With the programmes that we are currently conducting, we hope to see more locals in the region benefiting from the foreign experts we are bringing in.
 With this, we hope to see more AI products or local IPs built in either Malaysia, Indonesia or the region.

 Can you share details about your SEA expansion plans?